 My first model photo shoot was a very positive and rewarding experience.
 It helped me get a feel for what shooting a model on location is like.
 It helped me understand how important communication between the photographer and model is.
 It gave me an idea of what kind of work is involved after the shoot.
 Shooting photos is only part of it.
 You have to go through the hundreds of shots and try to narrow them down to the ones you want to keep.

-On this particular shoot, I shot around 350 photos in a 2-hour span.
+On this particular shoot, I shot around 350 photos in a two hour span.
 I narrowed them down to what I felt were the top 50 shots.
 I made sure there was a variety of photos that both the model and I could use in our portfolios.
 Another reason to narrow them down is because you don’t want to have to post process 350 photos in Photoshop!
 Don’t waste time editing photos you aren’t going to keep.
 Select the best ones and go from there.
 Dump the rest.
 Remember, the model will be showing your work in their portfolio.
 Don’t give them subpar images.
 It reflects on you!
 Only give them your best work to show.

-On the DVD I gave to the model, I had a folder with my top 50 shots in high res.
-These are the files Chrissy can use to make prints from if she chooses to.
+On the DVD I gave to the model, I had a folder with my top 50 shots in high resolution.
+These are the files Chrissy can use to make prints from if she chooses.
 I also included a “Copyright Release Form” that gives her the right to print the photos for personal, non-commercial use.
 This is required because some places won’t allow the model to print the shots without signed approval from the photographer.
-I also included a folder of the 50 photos in low res form.
+I also included a folder of the 50 photos in low resolution form.
 These are optimized for online use on places like Facebook.
 On the low res photos, I also included a small watermark in the bottom right-hand corner of each photo.
 This watermark has my website address.
 So, when the model posts the photos online, I get a little free advertising.
 If you do this, make sure the watermark is readable, but not intrusive.

 One of the greatest rewards was seeing Chrissy light up when she saw the photos for the first time.
 I met her and Ben at a bookstore and we looked at the photos on her laptop.
 She was smiling ear to ear and kept saying how happy she was with the photos.
 It’s a great feeling when you collaborate with a model on a photo shoot, deliver the photos, and walk away knowing that the model was beyond satisfied with your work.
 It builds your confidence as a photographer.